heinwessels/Factorio-HallOfFame/HallOfFame_1.1.0/modpage.md

 # Hall of Fame - Menu Simulations

 Factorio has a rich history of amazing creations, from highly optimized builds to beautiful and chaotic spaghetti.
 With the addition of the Menu Simulations in Factorio 1.1 it is time that we start a **Hall of Fame** to showcase these amazing creations.
 This is to commemorate the skilled and dedicated community and inspire even greater builds!

 Therefore, if you install this mod then this Hall of Fame will occasionally appear behind your main menu, showcasing the graceful movement of full belts, speeding robots and some rumbling rockets.
+It also makes an amazing *screensaver*!
 If you want to see a sneak of how it looks like in action you can view this [release trailer](https://youtu.be/zERZh224IkI) on YouTube.

 You can set how long each base will play in the mod settings, but it starts with a default play time of 2 minutes so that you have time to investigate the beautiful bases.
 By default vanilla simulations are turned off by default with a mod setting, but it's advised to turn it back on after you enjoyed the Hall of Fame.